deaththed0g/dead_d0g-s-AC04-Cheat-Engine-repository/README.md

 #### Notes:

 - At the time of setting up this repository **these tables will not work with the newest releases of PCSX2.** This is due to me still being on Windows 7 and being unable to migrate to Windows 10 due to lack of time.
 The PCSX2 dev team has also dropped support for W7 so I can't test these table on the latest releases of the emulator.
-So this is why I'm ask you to download and use the last stable release.
+So this is why I'm asking you to download and use the last stable release.
-  - To check if you are using a compatible version of PCSX2 when you attach this table to the emulator the entries in it will change to numeric values from"??????????".
-If this is not the case then the table is not compatible with the version  of PCSX2 you are using.
+  - To check if you are using a compatible version of PCSX2 when you attach this table to the emulator the entries in it will change to numeric values from "??". **If this is not the case then the table is not compatible with the version  of PCSX2 you are using.**

  - At the moment these tables will only support the trial/demo version of AC04, but support for the vanilla version of the game will be added in the future.